Villa Terrace Museum and Gardens: History

 The surrounding bluff is landscaped with terraces and formal gardens, a "water stairway," fishponds, and two secret gardens.
 Rose Standish Nichols is credited with the original landscape design.

 Lloyd Smith died in 1944.
-In 1966 the Smith family donated their home to Milwaukee County to serve as a Decorative Arts Museum.
+In 1966 Agnes donated their home to Milwaukee County to serve as a Decorative Arts Museum.
 Some rooms were converted to offices, but the house and grounds changed little with the transition from home to museum.
 In 1976, a formal planting of sugar maple bosques with privet hedges and white gravel was installed.

-Villa Terrace's art collection features fine and decorative arts dating from the 15th through the 19th centuries, wrought iron masterpieces by Cyril Colnik and changing exhibitions highlighting the decorative arts.
+Villa Terrace's art collection features fine and decorative arts dating from the 15th through the 19th centuries, wrought iron masterpieces by Cyril Colnik and changing exhibitions.
 It is also the host of a Garden Lecture series, in which attendees are able to learn more about planning and maintenance for their home gardens.

 Renaissance Garden

 In 1997, the Friends of Villa Terrace committed themselves to restore the gardens at Villa Terrace.
-Based on the master plan created by Buettner & Associates, volunteers with the Renaissance Garden Club began two years of site clearing in the spring of 1998.
+Based on the master plan created by Dennis Buettner of Buettner & Associates, volunteers with the Renaissance Garden Club began two years of site clearing in the spring of 1998.
 Construction of the gardens began in 2000 and continued for two more years.
 After four years of work, the gardens officially opened to the public in September 2002.

 Since that time, the gardens have been continuously maintained by the Friends of Villa Terrace.

-Weddings

-Villa Terrace is a popular site for weddings and receptions in Milwaukee.
-The Italian villa, picturesque garden, unique stairways and breath-taking views of Lake Michigan provide scenery that would otherwise only be attainable by traveling to Europe.